- Summary

 - Gallery

-Located in the East Bay just 25 miles from San Francisco, Walnut Creek has a vibrant, historic downtown filled with restaurants, wine bars, and galleries.
-By day, thousands of acres of nearby open space and Mount Diablo draw hikers and mountain bikers.
-By night you can catch concerts and theatrical productions at the city’s impressive arts center.
+Located in the East Bay just 25 miles from San Francisco, Walnut Creek has a vibrant, historic downtown filled with restaurants, wine bars, and galleries, but it is probably most known as a premiere shopping destination.
+Nature and culture, though, hardly take a back seat: By day, thousands of acres of nearby open space and Mount Diablo draw hikers and mountain bikers, and by night you can catch concerts and theatrical productions at the city’s impressive arts center.

-Where to Eat and Drink in Walnut Creek
+Restaurants and Where to Grab a Drink in Walnut Creek

 Choose from a thoughtful wine list and discover new favorites in the relaxed, intimate atmosphere at The Library Social Club (and no, you don’t have to be a member).
 Try small plates and sip your way through 48 wines by the glass at Va de Vi Bistro & Wine Bar, which feels like an instant escape to Europe.